project-rig/rig/docs/source/circuit_sim_tutorial/01_hello_world/README.rst

 Next to boot the machine we use the :py:meth:`~rig.machine_control.MachineController.boot` method.
-If the machine is already booted, this command is a 'no-op'.
+If the machine is already booted, this command does nothing.

 .. literalinclude:: hello.py
     :language: python